lemlac/mulem/docs/reference.md

 ### Function Declarations (`fn`)

-If you only intend to use a function as a function, you can do a **function declaration** using the keyword `fn`.
+If you don't intend to use a function as a value, you can do a **function declaration** using the keyword `fn`.
 Analogous to `mu`, this changes the behavior of subsequent declarations.
 Functions declared with `fn` are visible to other functions in the scope.
 They can be overloaded with new `fn` declarations of the same name.

 ```mulem
 fn divide(a: int, b: int): int = a // b